larseggert/ietf-and-trust/draft-eggert-ietf-and-trust.md

 ## Transparency of Operation

+The IETF community expects the Trust to operate in a transparent manner whenever possible.

 ### Assets {#assets}

-The purpose of the Trust is
+The purpose of the Trust is {{TAV2}}

->maintaining and licensing certain existing and future intellectual property and other property used in connection with the Internet standards process
+>(...) maintaining and licensing certain existing and future intellectual property and other property used in connection with the Internet standards process (...)

-An up-to-date detailed public asset register is a key requirement to fullfil this purpose.
+An up-to-date detailed public asset register is a key requirement to fulfill this purpose.

 While the Trust website contains an asset register {{ASSETS}}, the information presented there is not detailed and likely out-of-date.